maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 >
 >For an example of how to establish a remote connection, please refer to the [Run on EMBL cluster](#add_link) part of this manual $\text{\color{red}cahnge link}$.

+In the window choose output.ipynb if it is not oppend automatically and then go to the **Run** > **Run All Cells**, after the all cells executions for every protiens complex you will see PAE plots, interactive structures colored by pLDDT, interactive structures colored by chain.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../manuals/Jupyter_results_dark.png">